The Genetics Program at the Health Sciences Centre offers:

 - Ultrasound findings that might suggest a genetic condition

-- Previous child with a chromosome abnormality or other genetic disorder
+- Previous child with chromosome abnormality or other genetic condition

-- Specific ethnicity that may have a higher incidence of certain genetic conditions
+- Specific ethnicity in which certain genetic conditions are more common

 - Birth defect(s) or multiple congenital anomalies (cleft lip/palate, heart defects, spina bifida)